Map Skills Primer

 - USFS – hiking trails produced by the US Forest Service (USFS).
 We have been extremely impressed with the accuracy of these maps when hiking throughout the forests in the state of North Carolina.
 Find USFS maps.

 - Trails Illustrated – hiking trails produced by National Geographic Maps covers many of the US national parks and forest areas.
-We find the forest maps produced by the US Forest Service (USFS) to be more accurate for hiking in the US national forest.
-In cases where USFS maps do not exist or are extremely outdated, Trails Illustrated is a suitable alternative.
+We find the forest maps created by the US Forest Service (USFS) to be more accurate for hiking in the National Forest lands.
+In cases where USFS maps do not exist or are outdated, Trails Illustrated is a suitable alternative.
 Find Trails Illustrated maps.

 - Earthwalk Press – hiking trails produced by rangers from the National Park system.
-The maps contain useful information about hiking trails and camping areas in the US National Parks.
-These maps often cover areas for which no other hiking map exists.
-They cover a the Wind River Range, Grand Canyon, Mount Rainier, Grand Teton, Yellowstone, and Northern California.
+The maps contain useful information about trails and camping areas in the US National Parks.
+These include the Wind River Range, Grand Canyon, Mount Rainier, Grand Teton, Yellowstone, and Northern California.
+Earthwalk Press often covers areas for which no other hiking map exists.

 - Tom Harrison Maps – topographic maps for hiking areas in the state of California.
 Find Tom Harrison Maps.